facelessuser/coloraide/docs/src/markdown/gamut.md

 space is designed for is called a color gamut.

-There are some color spaces that are theoretically unbounded, and even some color spaces that are bounded but can actually still give meaningful data if extended, but often, when it comes time to display a color, paint an a product, print a book, the actual colors are limited to what that device or process can handle.
+There are some color spaces that are theoretically unbounded, and even some color spaces that are bounded but can actually still give meaningful data if extended, but often, when it comes time to display a color, paint a product, or print a book, the actual colors are limited to what that device or process can handle.

 The sRGB and Display P3 color spaces are both RGB color spaces, but they actually can represent a different amount of